-2013 Actions: To achieve these goals, the Foundation continues to follow a conservative 10 year investment strategy and an integrated cost containment strategy.
-Reflective of prevailing world financial market conditions, in early 2012 the Foundation adjusted its investment growth projection downward from 7% growth to 6% for 2012.
+2014 Actions: To achieve these goals, the Foundation continues to follow a conservative 10 year investment strategy and an integrated cost containment strategy.
+The Foundation continues to follow a 6% investment growth projection for 2014.
 By 2021 a zero deficit on the principal is projected, including provision to create a minimum \$1 million per year reserve fund to sustain ASCF program funding.